 HARTFORD, Conn.
-(WTNH) — Connecticut expanded the list of states with high COVID-19 infection rates that are covered under the regional travel advisory, which will take into effect beginning today.
+(WTNH) — Connecticut has expanded the list of states with high COVID-19 infection rates that are covered under the regional travel advisory to 34 this week, along with Puerto Rico.

 - North Carolina

 - Puerto Rico

 - Rhode Island

 Rhode Island is the latest to fall under a travel advisory.
 Delaware and Washington D.C. have now been removed from the list.
 But more than half of the states are now on the list of travelers that must self isolate for fourteen days when coming here.

 Now you could face a potential $1,000 fine if you fail to let the state know where you arrived from.